Please read our most commonly

 we prefer students are at least in the potty training process.
 If your child is not fully potty trained, he/she

 must wear a diaper or pull-up during class.

-of our dance classes are independent classes.
+classes are independent classes.
 You can view the classes on closed curcuit TV's in the lobby.
-In
+In our pre-school

-our pre-school classes, the child should try to come in the room on their own.
-Even if they cry some, it is still best
+classes, the child should try to come in the room on their own.
+Even if they cry some, it is still best for the development

-for the development of their independence to go in on their own and get used to the teacher, the other students, and the classroom
+of their independence to go in on their own and get used to the teacher, the other students, and the classroom setting.

-setting.
-If the child seems extremely uneasy with this, we will allow the parent to come in the room for the first two
+If the child seems extremely uneasy with this, we will allow the parent to come in the room for the first two weeks.

-weeks.
 By the third week, the child should have made some progress, as far as being able to seperate from their parent.
+After

 You only need to remain at the studio if your child is not 100% potty trained or if you feel there